 - Whisk until the sugar dissolves.

-- Pour the marinade over the pork and marinate at room temperature for about 20 to 30 minutes.
+- Pour the marinade over the pork and marinate at room temperature for at least an hour or overnight.

 Pan-frying of pork: